From ‘Khalistani’ agenda to a move in ‘national interest’: Modi farm law repeal angers supporters

 A communal attack on protestors

-Like as it treated in the participants in the Citizenship Amendment Act agitation earlier in the year, the Modi government left no stone unturned in attacking the farm protestors.
+Like it treated the participants in the Citizenship Amendment Act agitation earlier in the year, the Modi government left no stone unturned in attacking the farm protestors.
 This often meant the attack moved along communal lines: it attempted to tar the large contingent of Sikh protestors as separatists who were battling not for the repeal of the laws but Khalistan or a sovereign Sikh homeland itself.

-In November, 2020 the head of the BJP’s all powerful Information Technology Cell Amit Malviya alleged that the protestors had “Khalistani and Maoist” links.
+In November, 2020 the head of the BJP’s all-powerful Information Technology Cell Amit Malviya alleged that the protestors had “Khalistani and Maoist” links.
 In January, a BJP MP took up the charge in Rajasthan.
 The Modi government even made this line official with the attorney general telling the Supreme Court in January that “Khalistanis have infiltrated into the protests”.

-This narrative was then pushed by a large section of the mainstream media, which is leans towards the government.
+This narrative was then pushed by a large section of the mainstream media, which leans towards the government.
 In October, for example, as a horrific car attack by a BJP MP’s son on protesters occurred in Uttar Pradesh, the Times Now television channel thought it worthwhile to discuss with a BJP party worker if “Khalistani elements incited the violence”.

-At the peak of this fevered pitch, the Delhi Police even claimed in February that a young climate change activist Disha Ravi had collaborated with Khalistani militants by sharing a set of protest information.
+At the peak of this fevered pitch, the Delhi Police even claimed in February that young climate change activist Disha Ravi had collaborated with Khalistani militants by sharing a set of protest information.
 As it so happens, the same information – sensationally called a “toolkit” – was also shared by Swedish climate activist Greta Thunberg.

 As could be expected, after this powerful, vitriolic pitch, today’s sudden retreat has left the BJP’s supporters confused and even angry.